-This template may be used on Wiktionary entry pages to quote John Donne's work Devotions upon Emergent Occasions (1st edition, 1624).
-It can be used to create a link to an online version of a 1923 edition of the work at the Internet Archive.
+This template may be used on Wiktionary entry pages to quote John Donne's work Devotions upon Emergent Occasions (1st edition, 1624; and 1923 version).
+It can be used to create a link to online versions of the work at the Internet Archive:

 The template takes the following parameters: